Decagon/Termite/README.md

 # How to use

+## Termite

-Download freegame.swf http://r.playerio.com/r/everybody-edits-su9rn58o40itdbnw69plyw/freegame.swf and place the swf in the build directory (i.e the Debug folder or the Release folder.)
+Download [freegame.swf](http://r.playerio.com/r/everybody-edits-su9rn58o40itdbnw69plyw/freegame.swf) from Everybody Edits and place the swf in the build directory (i.e the Debug folder or the Release folder.)

 You have to have Java 8 Runtime or later installed (http://java.com/en/download/).